passcod/in-the-pale-darkness-of-dawn/naema/17-on-bad-terms.md

 He bows again, not-smiles again, and reaches into a pocket.
 He hands out a few
 chips: “Ident, pay, and keys.
 Call if you need, come by for dinner sometime.”

-He steps out of the way, offers a hnad to shake.
+He steps out of the way, offers a hand to shake.

 “Good luck, Captain.
 May the Force be with you.”